 Requesting refund of GDCP contributions

 The Employees Retirement System of Georgia (ERSGA) administers the GDCP program.
-When leaving a GDCP-eligible position, you may request a refund of your GDCP contributions.
-In order to be eligible to apply for a refund, UGA must notify ERSGA of your GDCP termination date and your GDCP account status must be “inactive.”
+When leaving a GDCP-eligible position, it may be possible to request a refund of your GDCP contributions.
+In order to be eligible to apply for a refund, you must separate employment from UGA or transfer to a benefits-eligible position.
+UGA must notify ERSGA of your GDCP termination date and your GDCP account status must be “inactive.”
 You must wait 31 days after you receive your last GDCP payroll deduction before you can request a refund.

 - If you are leaving UGA employment and are not able to request a refund after 6-8 weeks from the date you receive your last paycheck, please contact your department to ensure they have submitted paperwork to terminate your temporary employment at UGA.
 If your paperwork has been submitted and you still cannot access the ERS site, please email email@example.com.

 - If you transferred from a temporary position to a benefits-eligible position at the University and are not able to request a refund after 31 days from receiving your last paycheck from the previous department, please contact Human Resources at 706-542-2222.

 - If you are returning to a student worker position, you cannot request a GDCP refund.

 When student employees are attending classes on a full time basis and classes are in session, they are exempt from participating in GDCP.
 However, if a student employee works between semesters during any break that exceeds five weeks, exceeds 20 work hours per week, or decides not to attend classes for a period of time but continues working, he/she must contribute to GDCP.

 When a student employee works between semesters (during any break longer than five weeks), or when he/she is not attending classes, his/her supervisor should:

 - Submit a personnel report changing the employee to a temporary employee status